sail-sg/finetune-fair-diffusion/exp-6-debias-race/README.md

 # exp-1-debias-gender
 In this experiment, we can finetune (1) text encoder, (2) U-Net, or (3) text encoder + U-Net.
-We debias binary gender w.r.t. [occupational prompts](../data/1-prompts/occupation.json) using the template "A photo of the face of a {occupation}, a person".
-Our target distribution is a perfectly balanced gender distribution.
+We debias four classes of race w.r.t. [occupational prompts](../data/1-prompts/occupation.json) using the template "A photo of the face of a {occupation}, a person".
+Our target distribution is a perfectly balanced race distribution.

 You need to complete all steps as outlined in the [prerequisite](../README.md#prerequisite).
 Change working directory to current experiment:
 ```
-cd exp-1-debias-gender
+cd exp-6-debias-race
 ```

 If you are only interested in testing the debiased diffusion models, directly start from step 3.